 Actemra: 80 mg/4 mL (4 mL); 200 mg/10 mL (10 mL); 400 mg/20 mL (20 mL) [contains polysorbate 80]

 Actemra: 162 mg/0.9 mL (0.9 mL) [contains polysorbate 80]

 Antagonist of the interleukin-6 (IL-6) receptor.
 Endogenous IL-6 is induced by inflammatory stimuli and mediates a variety of immunological responses.
 Inhibition of IL-6 receptors by tocilizumab leads to a reduction in cytokine and acute phase reactant production.

 Vdss: Children: 2.54 L (SJIA), 4.08 L (PJIA); Adults: 6.4 L

-SubQ: Concentration dependent: Adults: Up to 5 days (every other week dosing) or 13 days (every week dosing)
+SubQ: Concentration dependent: Adults: Up to 5 days (every other week dosing) or up to 13 days (every week dosing)